arun-kr-reddy/notes/computer_architecture.md

 3. **intelligent:** predict if load is dependent on unknown-addr store, more accurate, but still recovery

 **store-to-load forwarding:** cannot update memory out of program order, load queue & store queue used, after store execution, addr & data written to SQ (acts as store reorder buffer), later when load calculates its addr
-1. searches SQ with addr, for multi-word load - dependence on multiple SQ entries
+1. searches SQ with addr, for multi-word load - dependency on multiple SQ entries
 2. access memory address
 3. receive value from youngest older store